nasa-jpl/tos2ca-documentation/src/pages/contributing.md

 Within your local development environment, this is the stage at which you'll propose your changes, and commit those changes back to version control.
 See the [document guides] (docs/intro) for more specifics on what you'll need as prerequisites to setup your local development environment.

+TOS2CA uses [symantic versioning](https://semver.org/) scheme for tagged releases.
+Note that all TOS2CA repositories need to be included in a release, as the TOS2CA system is versioned as a whole rather than as individual repositories.

 #### Commit Messages

 Commit messages to version control should reference a ticket in their title / summary line: